Grant Thomas (footballer): Playing career

+St Kilda

-Thomas began his career at the St Kilda Football Club in the VFL, debuting in 1978.
+Thomas began his playing career at the St Kilda Football Club in the VFL, debuting in 1978.
 He took a long time to break into the side as a regular senior player, but settled in as a centre half-back.
-He played 72 games for the Saints between 1978 and 1983 before briefly moving to North Melbourne in 1984, and finishing his career at Fitzroy in 1985.
+He played 72 games for the Saints between 1978 and 1983 and kicked a total of 21 goals.

+North Melbourne

+Thomas then moved to North Melbourne in 1984, where he played a total of 7 games and kicked one goal.

+Fitzroy

+Thomas then moved to Fitzroy in 1985, where he played a total of 4 games and kicked 0 goals.
+Thomas then retired from his playing career from the VFL at the end of 1985.

+Warrnambool

 Following his retirement from the VFL at the end of 1985, in 1986 he moved to become the playing coach of Warrnambool in the Hampden Football League.
 He won four premierships with the club in just five seasons until 1990.

-Post-playing career
+Coaching career

 After his retirement from playing, Thomas coached Old Xaverians in the VAFA in 1992 and was the chairman of selectors at the North Melbourne Football Club in 1993 under Denis Pagan.

-In 1994 he was an assistant coach at St Kilda under Stan Alves before moving on to pursue various business ventures.
+In 1994 he was an assistant coach at St Kilda under senior coach Stan Alves before moving on to pursue various business ventures.

-St Kilda Football Club senior coach
+St Kilda Football Club senior coach (2001–2006)

-With his experience in the business world, Thomas took a new philosophy to the St Kilda Football Club when he was appointed caretaker senior coach of St Kilda in 2001 after the controversial mid-season sacking of Malcolm Blight.
-Thomas was then re-appointed as full-time senior coach of St Kilda.
+With his experience in the business world, Thomas took a new philosophy to the St Kilda Football Club when he was appointed caretaker senior coach of St Kilda in 2001 after the mid-season sacking of Malcolm Blight.
+Thomas was eventually appointed as full-time senior coach of St Kilda.

 Thomas had a focus on 'man-management' in his coaching style, as well as conducting practices on the running of the club that are common in the business world.
 This new style of coaching was characterised by Thomas's occasional use of jargon such as "processes" and "outcomes" – although they are now terms almost universally used by all coaches.